Desert Fireball Network: What can be learned from meteorites

 Meteorites are metallic or stony objects that fall to the Earth's surface from outer space.
 Scientists believe that most meteorites originate from asteroids within the asteroid belt of the Solar System, but there is an increasing amount of evidence to suggest some may come from comets.
 Some meteorites also come from larger planetary bodies, such as the Moon and Mars.
 Meteorites typically preserve their histories from the time when they were first accreted on their parent body, to when they were ejected from that body and landed on Earth, so our understanding of planetary body formation and evolution over the last 4.56 billion years becomes better each time a new meteorite is found.

 The meteorite fall that is observed using the DFN observatory helps to inform how a body interacts with the Earth's atmosphere, how it decelerates, how bright the meteor is depending on the object, and the changes in mass whilst it falls due to ablation.

 A large number of analytical tests allow scientists to examine the meteorites and delve into their complex histories.
 The composition, texture and components of a meteorite help to identify the meteorite class it belongs to.
 Over time, the global meteorite collections have been used to identify groups of rocks with similar characteristics, which are presumed to originate from the same parent body, or same family of bodies.
 Subtle differences within these groups hint at variations on the parent body- be those compositional or textural- which implies the suspected parent body may not be uniform, perhaps in a similar way to Earth.
 Iron meteorites are interpreted to be the core of large asteroids that may no longer exist in the Solar System.
 They may once have been surrounded by a silicate shell on the parent body, implying that other silicate-rich meteorites originated from the same parent body too, despite the clear compositional differences.
 This means the processes occurring deep within asteroids can be learned fairly easily, and knowledge about the composition of the inner core of Earth can be based on these rocks.

 Highly primitive meteorites contain some of the first solids to have formed in the Solar System.
 These materials have been used to date a more precise age of the Solar System (4.568 billion years).
 These rocks are primitive because they have changed very little since their initial formation.

 Impact science also benefits from the delivery of meteorites.
-The Earth has been struck by large impacts in there past e.g. Chicxulub crater, and the materials left behind and the effect on the ground improves impact modeling predictions.
+The Earth has been struck by large impacts in its past e.g. Chicxulub crater, and the materials left behind and the effect on the ground improves impact modeling predictions.
 The effects on Earth can also be used to understand similar patterns that have been observed on other planets, creating a wealth of understanding of impact cratering on different planets and planetary bodies.